mbmccormick/mbmccormick.github.io/_posts/2011-08-06-ending-the-best-summer-of-my-life.md

 comments: true
 categories: []
 ---
 <p>This has been one hell of a summer for me and I could not have dreamed up an experience like this if I tried.
-I&rsquo;d like to finish up this series of blog posts about my internship here at <a href="http://www.microsoft.com/en-us/default.aspx">Microsoft</a> by quoting an email that I came across this summer that does a great job at describing what it&rsquo;s been like to work for this company.</p>
+I'd like to finish up this series of blog posts about my internship here at <a href="http://www.microsoft.com/en-us/default.aspx">Microsoft</a> by quoting an email that I came across this summer that does a great job at describing what it's been like to work for this company.</p>

 <p>Copied below is an email from a <a href="http://sriramk.com/blog/2011/05/leaving-microsoft.html">post</a> by <a href="http://sriramk.com/">Sriram Krishnan</a>, a former Microsoft employee:</p>